andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 ---
-title: "Reducing JavaScript by 97% on the Open UI site by migrating to Astro"
+title: "Reducing 97% of the Open UI site's JavaScript by migrating to Astro"
 date: "2023-03-18T19:00:00.000Z"
 description: "The Open UI site has undergone an upgrade.
 Learn how I reduced JavaScript on load by 97%, reduced initial bundle size by 1.9mb, and knocked off 1.9s the time to interactive by planning and executing a rewrite from Gatsby to Astro."
 featured: images/023/header-image.png